applicaster/zapp-plugins-examples/AnalyticsPlugin/iOS/README.md

 #### Using the Zapp Plugin Configuration JSON
 When creating a plugin in Zapp we can create custom configuration fields.
 This enable the Zapp user to fill relevant details for the specific plugin.
-More details can found in the [Zapp Plugin Manifest Format](http://zapp-tech-book.herokuapp.com/zappifest/plugins-manifest-format.html).
+More details can found in the [Zapp guide for deploy and submit](https://developer-zapp.applicaster.com/getting-started/deploy-and-submit.html).
 You can use these configuration in the configureProvider function like so:

 ```